tvhung83/markdown-cv/index.md

 ## Hobbies

 Hackintosh: Don’t you love macOS?
-As a Mac enthusiast, I enjoy making it run on non-Apple PC/laptop.
+As a Mac enthusiast, I enjoy making it run on non-Apple desktop/laptop.

 ### Reverse Engineer
 Interested in reversing web APIs.
+Build streaming APIs, such as IPTV, HTTP/HLS streaming, etc. and use it for [Movian](https://movian.tv/) plugins.

 ### Embedded Linux
 Passionate in Linux, especially embedded systems.
 I love exploring all kinds of embedded devices, from SBC (rPi, udoo), NAS to WiFi routers.